quiltdata/quilt/docs/advanced-features/tabulator.md

+Here is the revised version with the API call information moved into the **Overview** section, and the **Configuration** section focused solely on the YAML file:

+---

 # Tabulator Configuration for Quilt

 > This feature requires Quilt stack version 1.55.0 or higher

 ## Overview

-Tabulator allows Quilt Admins to configure tables for querying tabular data objects across multiple packages using AWS Athena.
+Tabulator allows Quilt admins to configure tables for querying tabular data objects across multiple packages using AWS Athena.
 Admins can define schemas and data sources for CSV, TSV, Parquet, and other formats, enabling users to run SQL queries directly on Quilt packages.

-The configuration is written in YAML and can be managed using the `quilt3.admin.tabulator_config.set()` function or via the Quilt Admin UI.
+The configuration can be written in YAML and managed using the `quilt3.admin.tabulator_config.set()` function or via the Quilt Admin UI.

+The API call for setting up the Tabulator configuration accepts three parameters:

+1. `bucket_name: str`: The name of the S3 bucket to be searched, e.g., "udp-spec".
+2. `table_name: str`: The name of the table to be created, e.g., "ccle-tsv".
+3. `config: str`: The configuration for the table as a YAML string.

 ![Admin UI for setting Tabulator configuration](../imgs/admin-tabulator-config.png)

-> Note: Tables defined by the configuration must match the format and schema
-> of the data stored in the corresponding Quilt packages.

-> Note: The configuration must be explicitly set by an Admin, but end-users
-> will be able to query the tables without needing to know the underlying
-> configuration details.

 ## Configuration

-Each tabulator is written in YAML, following the structure outlined below.
-The configuration can be set using the `quilt3.admin.tabulator_config.set()`, which takes three parameters:
+Each Tabulator configuration is written in YAML, following the structure outlined below:

-1. `bucket_name`: The name of the S3 bucket to be searched, e.g. "udp-spec".
-2. `table_name`: The name of the table to be create, e.g. "ccle-tsv".
-3. `config`: The configuration for the table as a YAML string (or object?).

 ### Example